Oxaloacetate (Anhydrous Enol)

 AMPK activation (caloric restriction mimetic)

-Williams 2009 showed oxaloacetate activates AMPK and FOXO pathways in C. elegans — pathways central to calorie-restriction effects on lifespan.
-The mechanism underlies the longevity-research interest, though human translation is preclinical-stage only.
+Oxaloacetate activates AMPK and FOXO pathways in C. elegans, pathways central to calorie-restriction effects on lifespan.
+This mechanism underlies the longevity-research interest, though human translation is preclinical-stage only.

 5